-MWC is the most important phone event in the calendar.
-At MWC 2014 we met the Samsung Galaxy S5 and Sony Xperia Z2 and the super secure Blackphone.
-So what can we expect from 2015?
-Update: It looks like the Sony is going to release the Xperia Z4 Compact and the Xperia Z4 Ultra sometime in 2015.
-Will they make it to MWC?
-Head to the updated Sony section to find out more.
+MWC is possibly the most important phone event in the calendar.
+At MWC 2014 we met the Samsung Galaxy S5 and Sony Xperia Z2, two of the hottest products on Android last year.
+So what can we expect from MWC 2015?
+Update: The latest rumors suggest we won't see the Xperia Z4 at MWC, but Huawei's Ascend Mate 7 Compact could be there in swimwear!
+Head to the relevant sections to find out more.

 MWC 2015: dates and location